Rhythmic-Ocean/Osu-Arena/README.md

 2. Go to the SQL Editor.

-3. Open the file `supabase_schema.txt` located in the root of this repository.
+3. Open the file `utils_v2/supabase_schema.sql` located in the root of this repository.

-4. Copy the contents at Sections #2 and #3 and run the query in Supabase to set up the required tables and RPC functions.
+4. Recommended this [Youtube Tutorial](https://www.youtube.com/watch?v=tsw7LzIM5_o) for how you can use the given .sql files to create the required database layout

+# NOTE: `supabase_schema.sql` might be outdated as I'm trying to migrate all my modification type queries to be postgres RPC But I can provide you with the latest one if you ask me

 ### 5. Running the Bot